BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 this.
 They don't act this way anymore.
 They act with money and power.
-And I would argue that every single time that a corporation or a single entity decides to act with its dollar, as opposed to using its members with guns in their hand, I think that's a lot more terrifying.
+And I would argue that every single time that a corporation or a single entity decides to act with its dollar, as opposed to using its members with guns in their hands, I think that's a lot more terrifying.
 When there's a standing mob of a few thousand people with guns in their hands, you know who your goddamn enemy is.
 But when nearly every elected official in Utah is a believing Mormon, when most judges are, when most people walking along the streets in